“The moment she said you have a tumour on your lung that didn’t feel real. It feels like someone has given you a death sentence.”

 It sounds terrible but it was always in my mind perceived as something that people who have smoked and who are older get it.
 I never ever thought it could happen to me.
 It just wasn’t on the radar.

-When I was diagnosed, I had this period of absolute total despair.
-You almost get to the point where you are planning your own funeral, picking what song it's going to be.
+The moment the doctor told me I had a tumour on your lung, it just didn’t feel real.
+I had this period of absolute total despair.
+You almost get to the point where you are planning your own funeral, picking what song it’s going to be.